kylemcdonald/SharingFaces/readme.md

 ## Todo

-### Code
+* render bins with lighter alpha

-* Setup remote access (need to configure network ports)
+* Make sure it restarts when it crashes, screen is on during apap hours. switch for lights would be good to avoid cable movement.
-* Make sure it doesn't crash, and restarts when it does, runs when the computer starts, restarts at 4am, screen is on during apap hours. switch for lights would be good to avoid cable movement.
+* White balance to the colors at the top right and top left
-* Measure everything
+* Measure distances to everything
 * Ensure that it's harder to have metadata without an image (consider saving metadata in jpeg exif)
-* Optimize face tracking parameters, especially min haar size
+* Optimize face tracking parameters, especially min haar size.
-* Fix camera latency
+* Only do YUV conversion when saving to disk, or maybe there is a library that will generate jpegs from raw YUV.
-* Make ofxFaceTracker threading work correctly
+* Resize grayscale image from camera before transposing and flipping to save operations.
 * Use eye center instead of face center?
-* Add config file and multiple city support
+* Add config file and multiple city support, handle syncing with rsync.
 * Do benchmarks on different parts of the code to understand speed and scaling constraints
 * Optimize search function?
 * Optimize JPG saving and loading, see [libjpeg-turbo](http://libjpeg-turbo.virtualgl.org/) saving is pretty fast, but loading on GPU?